+My USB capture hardware will give me complete USB packets, i.e. all of the data on the wire between the SOP and EOP markers.
+However, I'm not clear on how this fits into the DLT_USB or DLT_USB_LINUX capture types.
+It seems -- Jim Paris.
+Search -- usb raw.
+Wireshark-dev: Re: [Wireshark-dev] Alternative to USBPcap and Possibility of.
 Hello, > > This is what we hope to do, we will use the filter driver, of> > snifferusb2.0, and hope to get the raw usb packets, then I will write the porting> > file ( the> > famous pcap-xxx.c file), similar to one which we are doing> > to integrate our hw, and integrate it with pcap-win32.

 Table of contents USB attached network interfaces A special case are network interfaces connected to a host computer through an USB cable.
 The operating system "converts" the raw USB packets into the network traffic (e.g. Display Filter Reference: USB.
 Riverbed is Wireshark's primary sponsor and provides our funding.

 Some command line tools are shipped together with Wireshark.
 These tools are useful to work with capture files.
 The following tools can process the libpcap-format files that Wireshark and TShark produce or can perform network traffic capture and analysis functions complementary to those performed by Wireshark and TShark.
 In brackets you will find the program license and the supported operating systems.
-SampleCaptures Sample Captures So you're at home tonight, having just installed Wireshark.
+SampleCaptures.
+Sample Captures So you're at home tonight, having just installed Wireshark.

 You want to take the program for a test drive.
 But your home LAN doesn't have any interesting or exotic packets on it?
 Here's some goodies to try.
+USB.
 The current cvs version of libpcap (9 October 2006) supports sniffing from USB ports, at least for the Linux platform with the 2.6.9 and later kernels with the usbmon infrastructure.

 See CaptureSetup/USB for information on this.
 In a preliminary version of the libpcap support for USB sniffing, USB buses were listed as "interfaces" with a data link type of DLT_USB (186).
 In the current implementation the data link type is DLT_USB_LINUX (189).
 For each captured 'packet' (URB, using the USB terminology) the kernel (and thus libpcap) provides two 'events': USB serial interface - Wireshark Q&A.